-The 2018 Federal Employee Viewpoint Survey (FEVS) was administered this year to full-time Federal employees who have been with the agency for at least one year.
-The results showed that 58% of eligible NIGC employees participated in the survey.
-Overall, The FEVS showed there were 63 areas of improvement over the 2017 FEVS.
+The 2019 Federal Employee Viewpoint Survey (FEVS) was administered this year to full-time Federal employees who have been with the agency for at least one year.
+The results showed that 59% of eligible NIGC employees participated in the survey.
+Overall, the FEVS showed there were 11 areas of improvement over the 2018 FEVS.
 This indicates the agency is continuing to trend towards employee satisfaction.

-Some of the biggest gains since 2017 were that employees feel they are recognized for providing high-quality products and services (+25%), are satisfied with the training received for present job (+25%), feel they are given a real opportunity to improve their skills in the agency (+24%), have a feeling of personal empowerment with respect to work processes (+23%) and are satisfied with the policies and practices of the senior leaders (+22%).
-While we are excited the FEVS results identified 57 areas as strengths and 0 areas as challenges for the agency, the FEVS has identified opportunities to improve, such as, improve the communication from management on what is going on in the agency, ensure differences in performance are recognized in a meaningful way including that pay raises depend on how well employees perform their jobs, and ensure training needs are accurately assessed for employees
+Some of the biggest gains since 2018 were that employees feel they are protected from health and safety hazards on the job (+6%), also that their physical conditions allow them to perform their jobs well (+5%), feel their supervisor supports their need to balance work and other life issues (+4%), can disclose a suspected violation of any law, rule or regulation without fear of reprisal (+4%) and believe the results of this survey will be used to make the agency a better place to work (+3%).
+While we are excited the FEVS results identified 46 areas as strengths and 1 area as a challenge for the agency, the FEVS has identified opportunities to improve, such as, improve the communication from management on what is going on in the agency, ensure differences in performance are recognized in a meaningful way including that pay raises depend on how well employees perform their jobs, and ensure training needs are accurately assessed for employees

 As a result, the FEVS committee made up of representatives from each division will take a deeper dive into the analysis of the results and provide recommendations to our leadership to continue strengthening our workforce.